Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim on this page about Mexico's networks, regulator, registration rule, currency, language and capital is sourced below.
-Per-brand plan prices, coverage scores and speed data are pending verification and are not stated as fact until cited.
+Per-brand plan prices, coverage scores and speed data are a modelled estimate and are not stated as fact until cited.

 1. Wikipedia, Telcel (Telcel, AT&T Mexico, Movistar as MNOs). en.wikipedia.org/wiki/Telcel.
 Retrieved 30 May 2026.